 Here are some food styling and presentation tips to go with these Carnival theme party ideas:

-This Carnival themed inflatable buffet cooler (USA only) is a cheap and easy way to set up a drinks table outside while keeping everything nicely chilled.
+This Carnival themed inflatable buffet cooler from supplier 3 is a cheap and easy way to set up a drinks table outside while keeping everything nicely chilled.

 Buffet / Dessert Table decorations